nextgis/docs_toolbox/source/tools.rst

 Inputs:

-*  Scene identifier of Sentinel 2 (Level 1C and Level 2A).
-You can get ID via, e.g. https://earthexplorer.usgs.gov.
-While using EarthExplorer, for Sentinel data copy Vendor Product ID available in metadata of the scene.
-See also: Getting Sentinel ID `video <https://www.youtube.com/watch?v=GjZ_xdd5fQM>`_.
+*  Scene identifier of Sentinel-2 (Level 1C and Level 2A).
+You can get ID from  https://scihub.copernicus.eu/dhus/, but only authorized users can search for data.
+You can download and explore instruction on registration and search performing :download:`here <files/Sentinel_scene_id_en.pdf>`
 *  The vector mask, which will crop the image.
 The format is GeoJSON, ESRI Shape (in a zip archive) or any other OGR-compatible file
 *  A list of bands.
 A comma separated list of numbers.
 The bands will be merged in the specified order, for example 2,3,4.
 Use - to load and merge all bands